kthsummerschool/kth/software/index.md

 Nothing more than being on time at the PMIL.

 ## Requirements for the Activity 6
 **_Furhat Robotics_** will send out instructions how to download their SDK via email.
 So please check your emails and follow their instructions.
-If you have any technical issues contact _Furhat Robotics_ simply by replying their emails so they can resolve them beforehand.
+If you have any technical issues contact _Furhat Robotics_ simply by replying to their emails so they can resolve them beforehand.